Homeschool for Free: ScienceJuly 23, 2018

 Believe it or not, science is a pretty hot topic amongst homeschoolers!
 It’s incredibly important to determine your worldview on things such as evolution, creation, and other scientific topics before purchasing a curriculum.
-While it is possible to teach high school science for free, you’ll need to decide where you stand on the aforementioned divisions and keep that in mind as you wade through available materials.
+While it is possible to teach science for free, you’ll need to decide where you stand on the aforementioned divisions and keep that in mind as you wade through available materials.

-Teaching High School Science for Free
+Teaching Science for Free

 With all that’s required to thoroughly cover science, you may (understandably) expect it to cost quite a bit.
 Believe it or not, there are plenty of resources available that enable you to cover your science classes at no cost!

 - Discover a free science curriculum for homeschoolers written by a homeschool mom.
 The pdf download is free at Gentle + Classical Nature (K4-4th grade).

 - On Alison’s website, you’ll find several free high school science courses – from the basic level to advanced/AP level courses.

 - For younger students, Head Start offers Marvelous Explorations Through Science and Stories (or MESS).
 This PreK-Kindergarten science is perfect for little ones to begin learning about the world around them.

 - Guest Hollow’s Biology is a free, online, comprehensive, Christian biology curriculum for your high-schooler.

 - If you’re looking for a free classic science curriculum for your elementary student, Mr. Q’s Classic Science may fit the bill.
 Using downloadable work textbooks, this program also includes a free parent version.